What happened when the Japanese attacked Pearl Harbor in 1941?

 In response, just four days after Roosevelt's declaration, Hitler and Mussolini also declared war on America.

-Yamamoto made a serious error in failing to anticipate that the aircraft carriers would be absent from port on their way back from delivering fighters to Wake Island and Midway Atoll.
+Yamamoto did not anticipate that the aircraft carriers would be absent from port, as they were on missions delivering fighters to Wake Island and Midway Atoll.

 Despite suffering extensive damage, the Pacific Fleet was able to recover quickly.
 Yamamoto did not anticipate the United States' ability to rapidly repair and replace damaged ships using their industrial might, which ultimately led to his defeat at the Battle of Midway six months later.